 “When I look back at my experience with recurrent urinary tract infections, I have flashbacks of traumatic moments followed by lingering anxiety about when the next one would hit me.”

 Was it possible to overcome constant UTIs and yeast infections?
 It took me around five years to find out that yes, I could.
-But to recover, I had to address four main areas of my health.
+But to recover, I had to address a few main areas of my health.

 How My UTI Story Applies To You

-This isn’t a story about miracle cure.
-There is no such thing when it comes to recurrent UTI.
+There is rarely such a thing when it comes to recurrent UTI.
 I promise I will provide more insight into what worked for me, but I do want to say this:

 Thinking one person’s approach will work for everyone else is like saying you’ve found a single pair of jeans that fits everyone perfectly.